 |Professor(s):||Dr. Denise Dimon, Professor Craig Barkacs, Professor Linda Barkacs||Internships:||No|

 |Disciplines offered:||Business Administration (BUSN), Economics (ECON), School of Business, Undergraduate||Accomodations:||Hotel|

 |Tuition Remission Eligible Program:||Yes||Program Type:||Undergraduate|

 Buenos Aires (pop.
 13 million) is well-known for its cultural diversity and dynamic atmosphere, making it one of South America's most elegant and vibrant cities.
 The city's history revolves around the Western European immigrants whose descendants have preserved their influences since the 19th century by way of architecture, art, and style.
 Buenos Aires has also adopted some more modern architectural styles, which provide a notable contrast to the city's deep-rooted traditions and history.

-The cost for the program is $4,500 and includes 3 units of USD tuition, accommodations, international health insurance, breakfasts, company/site visits around the city and selected cultural activities.
+The program cost includes 3 units of USD tuition, accommodations, international health insurance, breakfasts, company/site visits around the city and selected cultural activities.
 Not included in the program price are additional meals, flight tickets, ground transportation to/from Buenos Aires airport, Iguazu excursion (if available), and spending money while abroad.
 For a detailed description of program costs please see the Program Cost in the box at the top of this webpage.
 Click on the link which corresponds to the term you plan to study abroad.

 All accepted program participants who withdraw from the program after the application due date are subject to the USD Intersession program refund policy.
 Specific details on the refund policy may be found here: Intersession 2017 Refund Policy.